How to Write an Effective Executive Summary (free powerpoint slide)

 An executive summary (also called a business proposal executive summary or executive overview) is a concise documentation of your business plan or business challenge.
 It should be able to stand alone, conveying the most important aspects of your business proposal in an easily digestible format.

 Today, more than ever, executives are flooded with information.
 At any given moment, a busy executive can have on their desk an endless stream of memos, emails, reports, and documents requesting their attention.
-To stand out from the crowd and get noticed by the busy executive, you need to craft the executive summary of your document so that it is concise and compelling.
+To stand out from the crowd and get noticed by the busy executive, you need to craft the executive summary of your paper so that it is concise and compelling.

 What is an Executive Summary?

 An executive summary is a concise overview of your business plan.
-This is the first section of your business proposal that executives, investors or team members will read.
+This is the first section of your business proposal that executives, investors, or team members will read.
 The executive summary is usually the first section of a business plan, but it can also appear at the end of a report, following an introduction and other related material.

 Why write an Executive Summary?